cloud66/help-old/_posts/stack-definition/1919-01-09-docker-config.md

 <div class="notice notice-danger">
 	<h3>Important</h3>
-    <p>Docker stacks are only currently available to users in the private beta (<a href="http://bit.ly/1oVXtQg">join the beta program</a>)</p>
+    <p>Docker stacks are only currently available to users in the private beta &mdash; <a href="http://go.c66.me/c66beta">join the beta program</a></p>
 </div>

-Cloud 66 uses the presence of a docker_deployment.yml file to determine that your stack will be docker based, and figure out exactly what your docker stack architecture should be.
+Cloud 66 uses the presence of a `docker_deployment.yml` file to determine that your stack will be docker based, and figure out exactly what your docker stack architecture should be.

 You can use this file to specify repositories for images, services that you would like to run as containers, and supporting services that you would like to run outside of containers (ie. databases)
-In order for this file to be detected, it must be present in the root of your source repository with the name docker_deployment.yml
+In order for this file to be detected, it must be present in the root of your source repository with the name `docker_deployment.yml`

 <pre class="terminal">
 [source&#95;repo]/docker_deployment.yml